Blow Your Mind (Mwah): Commercial performance

 "Blow Your Mind (Mwah)" debuted at number 50 on the UK Singles Chart issue dated 2 September 2016, becoming Lipa's second entry on the chart, following "Hotter than Hell" (2016).
 In its seventh week, the song reached a peak of number 30 and lasted for an additional eight weeks afterwards.
 In August 2019, the song was certified platinum by the British Phonographic Industry (BPI) for selling 600,000 units in the UK.
 In Ireland, the song debuted at number 75 on the Irish Singles Chart and eventually peaked at number 40.
 The song was more successful in Scotland, where it debuted at number 24 on the Scottish Singles Chart and later reached a peak of number 15.
 In Belgium, it reached number 44 on the Ultratop 50 Flanders chart and number 37 on the Ultratop 50 Wallonia chart.
 The song was awarded a gold certification in Italy from the Federazione Industria Musicale Italiana (FIMI) for track-equivalent sales of 25,000 units.

 The song became Lipa's third entry on the ARIA Singles Chart of Australia, on which it reached number 59.
 In the US, "Blow Your Mind (Mwah)" became Lipa's first entry on the Billboard Hot 100, where it debuted and peaked at number 72 on the issue dated 5 November 2016, though the song only lasted one week.
 It reached number 23 on the Mainstream Top 40 chart and the summit of the Dance Club Songs chart.
 The song also earned Lipa a spot on Billboard's emerging artists of the week dated 2 September 2016.
 In June 2018, the song was certified gold by the Recording Industry Association of America (RIAA) for sales of 500,000 certified units in the US.
-In Canada, it was awarded a platinum certification from Music Canada (MC) for selling 80,000 track-equivalent units.
+In Canada, it was awarded a double platinum certification from Music Canada (MC) for selling 160,000 track-equivalent units.
 In June 2018, the song reached number 65 on the South Korean Gaon Music Chart.